SmingHub/Sming/Sming/Components/Storage/README.rst

 Each project has an associated ``Hardware configuration``, specified by the :envvar:`HWCONFIG` setting: this is a JSON file with a ``.hw`` extension.

+For user convenience, the configuration file may contain comments however these are stripped before processing.

 The build system locates the file by searching, in order:

 -  ``{PROJECT_DIR}`` the root project directory